paleknight894/sockfile/README.md

 # sockfile
-it is make for big file transport(like block-device remote backup)
+it is not secure yet,do not use it